+(b) (c) (d) (e) (f) (g) (h)

-(b) Service Code(s) (C) Relationship to employer, employee organization, or person known to be a party-in-interest by the plan.
-If none, (e) Did service provider receive indirect compensation? (sources other than plan or plan sponsor) (f) Did indirect compensation include eligible indirect compensation, for which the plan received the required disclosures? (g) Enter total indirect compensation received by service provider excluding eligible indirect compensation for which you answered "Yes" to element (f).
-If none, enter -0 11 17 50 NONE 909323 Yes 🗌 No 🗙 Yes 🗌 No 🗌 Yes 🗌 No 🗌 \
+Service Code(s) Relationship to employer, employee organization, or person known to be a party-in-interest Enter direct compensation paid by the plan.
+If none, Did service provider receive indirect compensation? (sources other than plan or plan sponsor) Did indirect compensation include eligible indirect compensation, for which the plan received the required disclosures?
+Enter total indirect compensation received by service provider excluding eligible indirect compensation for which you answered "Yes" to element Did the service provider give you a formula instead of an amount or estimated amount?

+11 17 50 NONE 600437 (f).
+If none, enter -0

+Yes 🗌 No 🗙 Yes No Yes 🗌 No 🗌